-- 9.1 Duty to comply with Standing Orders The procedure for making all contracts by or on behalf of the Trust shall comply with these Standing Orders (except where SO 3.25 (Waiver of SOs) is applied). - 9.2 EU Directives Governing Public Procurement Directives by the Council of the European Union promulgated by the Department of Health (DH) prescribing procedures for awarding all forms of contracts shall have effect as if incorporated in these Standing Orders. - 9.3 The Trust shall comply as far as is practicable with the requirements of the DH "Capital Investment Manual".
-In the case of management consultancy contracts the Trust shall comply as far as is practicable with DH and Treasury guidance.
-In all cases, the Trust shall comply with any relevant guidance issued by NHS Improvement. - 9.4 Formal Competitive Tendering The Trust shall ensure that competitive tenders are invited for the supply of goods, materials and manufactured articles and for the rendering of services including all forms of management consultancy services; for the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); and for disposals. - 9.5 Formal tendering procedures may be waived by officers to whom powers have been delegated by the Chief Executive, as identified in the schedule "Authorised Limits" appended to Standing Financial Instructions.
-This authority is subject to formal identification of the reason for such waiver, which would normally be one or more of the following reasons:- - (a) where the supply is proposed under special arrangements negotiated by the DH in which event the said special arrangements must be complied with; or
+- 9.1 Duty to comply with Standing Orders The procedure for making all contracts by or on behalf of the Trust shall comply with these Standing Orders (except where SO 3.25 (Waiver of SOs) is applied). - 9.2 Public Contract Regulations (2015) Directives by the Council of the European Union promulgated by the Department of Health and Social Care (DHSC), which remain in place following the United Kingdom's exit from the European Union, prescribing procedures for awarding all forms of contracts shall have effect as if incorporated in these Standing Orders. - 9.3 The Trust shall comply as far as is practicable with the requirements of the DHSC "Capital Investment Manual".
+In the case of management consultancy contracts the Trust shall comply as far as is practicable with DHSC and Treasury guidance.
+In all cases, the Trust shall comply with any relevant guidance issued by NHS England. - 9.4 Formal Competitive Tendering The Trust shall ensure that competitive tenders are invited for the supply of goods, materials and manufactured articles and for the rendering of services including all forms of management consultancy services; for the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); and for disposals. - 9.5 Formal tendering procedures may be waived by officers to whom powers have been delegated by the Chief Executive, as identified in the schedule "Authorised Limits" appended to Standing Financial Instructions.
+This authority is subject to formal identification of the reason for such waiver, which would normally be one or more of the following reasons:-

-- (b) the timescale genuinely precludes competitive tendering.
+- (a) where the supply is proposed under special arrangements negotiated by the DHSC in which event the said special arrangements must be complied with; or - (b) the timescale genuinely precludes competitive tendering.
 Failure to plan the work properly is not a justification for single tender; or - (c) specialist expertise or products is required and is available from only one source; or - (d) the task is essential to complete the project, and arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate; or - (e) there is a clear benefit to be gained from maintaining continuity with an earlier project.
-However in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; or
+However, in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; or